 When you download and install Ghost CMS you get the same source code that’s used on the managed hosting offered by the foundation in their PRO services.
 Developers are free to modify the code to suit their requirements.

 Before you start the installation please make a backup of your server.
-Just in case anything goes wrong you have the backup to fall back on.
+Just in case anything goes wrong you have a backup to fall back on.

 One point we would like to mention here for developers is that if you want the installation to be in a specific folder then change the directory to the desired directory.
 Then you run the install command.